 - Lentils are rich in protein, which makes them an excellent alternative to meat.

-- The fiber-rich lentils improve your overall gut health.
+- The fiber-rich dal improves your overall gut health.

 Given its health benefits such as 15 different vitamins, minerals, antioxidants, phytochemicals and rated as one of the most protein-rich vegetables, spinach can help improve your overall health and fitness levels, including heart, bone, muscle, blood, hair, skin, eye and gut health.
 In short, it is a superfood loaded with goodness for every part of your body!